THE BEINGWELLMINDFULNESS FOR LIFE

 All of our courses meet the guidelines set by the UK Network for Mindfulness Based Teachers.
 Our teachers are trained to deliver programmes which have been developed by an international community of academics, researchers and mindfulness practitioners.
 The courses we teach have an evidence base for effectiveness.

-Join us on the first Friday of the month at 6:15 until 8pm for a drop-in session.
-We will listen to a video or audio-recording from an internationally recognised mindfulness teacher and together we discuss how these ideas can make sense in our everyday living practice of mindfulness.
-We will also have a short live guided meditation sitting with an opportunity for you to share your experiences and hear from others.
+We run drop-in sessions with lively discussions following a video or audio-recording from an internationally recognised mindfulness teacher We also have a short live guided meditation sitting with an opportunity for you to share your experiences and hear from others.

 Find out more here.

 Mindfulness has drawn attention at the White House and 10 Downing Street, turned heads at the World Economic Forum and worked its way into the curricula of the world-famous business schools.
 A growing number of businesses are recognising what mindfulness has to offer and have been early adopters of mindfulness in the workplace.
 This includes Google, GlaxoSmithKline, KPMG, and PricewaterhouseCoopers, Transport for London (TfL) and The Cabinet Office.